Upload a letter

 It updates automatically.

-Name your PDF template clearly so that it’s easy to identify.
+Name your letter template clearly so that it’s easy to identify.
 Make sure you include the following details:

 For example: